Supplementary year

 You may become liable to pay council tax if you are in attendance on a part-time basis, or not in attendance.

-Find out more about council tax, exemptions and eligibility on the Council tax exemptions page.
+Read more about council tax, exemptions and eligibility on the Council tax exemptions page.
 If you have questions about your eligibility contact Student Services.

-If you have concerns about how paying council tax might impact your finances, please contact a student funding adviser for advice.
+If you have concerns about how paying council tax might impact your finances, contact a student funding adviser for advice.

 Advice and support about academic outcomes